Best practices to set up networking for workloads migrated to Azure

 Best practice: Design subnets

-To provide isolation within a virtual network, you segment it into one or more subnets, and give a portion of the virtual network's address space to each subnet.
+To provide isolation within a virtual network, segment it into one or more subnets, and give a portion of the virtual network's address space to each subnet.

 - You can create multiple subnets within each virtual network.